SoftwareAG/c8y-docs/src/documents/guides/reference/tenants.html.md

 |contact_phone|VARCHAR(20)|
 |administrator|VARCHAR(50)|

-> Note: creating a tenant with adminName, adminPass and adminEmail, creates an admin user with these settings.
+> **Info:** Creating a tenant with adminName, adminPass and adminEmail creates an admin user with these settings.
-For the tenant id SQL keywords (e.g., select, cross, where) are not allowed.
+For the tenant ID, SQL keywords (e.g., select, cross, where) are not allowed.

 ## Tenant